TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 5/2 Kings 5.26.md

 ---

-And he said unto him, Went not my heart [with thee], when the man turned from his chariot to meet thee?
-Is it a time to receive money, and to receive garments, and oliveyards and vineyards, and sheep and oxen, and men-servants and maid-servants?
+He said to him, "Didn't my heart go with you, when the man turned from his chariot to meet you?
+Is it a time to receive money, and to receive garments, and olive groves and vineyards, and sheep and cattle, and male servants and female servants?